Comparing Senmiao Technology (AIHS) and Its Rivals

-Senmiao Technology (NASDAQ: AIHS) is one of 69 public companies in the “Nondepository credit institutions” industry, but how does it contrast to its peers?
-We will compare Senmiao Technology to similar businesses based on the strength of its valuation, dividends, institutional ownership, earnings, risk, profitability and analyst recommendations.
+Senmiao Technology (NASDAQ: AIHS) is one of 69 publicly-traded companies in the “Nondepository credit institutions” industry, but how does it compare to its competitors?
+We will compare Senmiao Technology to similar businesses based on the strength of its institutional ownership, dividends, profitability, earnings, risk, valuation and analyst recommendations.

+Senmiao Technology has a beta of 0.2, indicating that its stock price is 80% less volatile than the S&P 500.
+Comparatively, Senmiao Technology’s competitors have a beta of -0.52, indicating that their average stock price is 152% less volatile than the S&P 500.

+1.2% of Senmiao Technology shares are owned by institutional investors.
+Comparatively, 48.7% of shares of all “Nondepository credit institutions” companies are owned by institutional investors.
+2.5% of Senmiao Technology shares are owned by company insiders.
+Comparatively, 14.2% of shares of all “Nondepository credit institutions” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

 Profitability

-This table compares Senmiao Technology and its peers’ net margins, return on equity and return on assets.
+This table compares Senmiao Technology and its competitors’ net margins, return on equity and return on assets.

 |Net Margins